From A Wiki of Ice and Fire

 The king’s hands are folded over the shaft of a stone warhammer that lies upon his chest.
 Once the warhammer would have been carved with the runes that told its name and history, but the runes have been worn away.
 The stone itself is cracked and crumbling at the corners and discolored here and there by spreading white splotches of lichen, while wild roses creep up over the king’s feet almost to his chest.

-The castle now called Oldstones was the seat of House Mudd, who succeeded in unifying more of the riverlands than previous dynasties, but the Mudds were defeated during the Andal invasion and their castle fell to ruin over the centuries.
+The castle now called Oldstones was the seat of House Mudd, who succeeded in unifying more of the riverlands than previous dynasties.
+During the Andal invasion, King Tristifer IV Mudd defeated King Roland II Arryn, beheading the Andal King of Mountain and Vale himself at Oldstones.
+However, the Mudds were eventually overwhelmed by Andal warlords such as Armistead Vance and their castle fell to ruin over the centuries.

 A Storm of Swords